7hekaka/newcytosim/doc/main/faq.md

 	0       290 1  -3.03989 -0.432839  -1.79529 0.0626133
 	% end

-You can get the position of the microtubules with ‘report fiber:position’ There are many other outputs possible, listed in the file ’simul_report.cc'.
+You can get the position of the microtubules with `report fiber:position` There are many other outputs possible, listed in the file `simul_report.cc`.
 </details>